HLC Board of Trustees

 Chancellor, University of Nebraska at Omaha

 Joanne Li, Ph.D., CFA, became the University of Nebraska at Omaha’s (UNO) 16th chancellor in July 2021.
-She is the first woman of color to serve as UNO chancellor and the first Asian-American in the history of the University of Nebraska System to hold an executive leadership role.
-Since joining UNO, she has focused on positioning the university – and Omaha – as a leader in the state’s workforce development and student performance.
-As a first-generation student and native of Hong Kong, Dr. Li has a passion for serving learners of all ages and all social, cultural, and economic backgrounds, and ensures UNO Mavericks have the resources and support they need to be successful as students and professionals to increase their social and economic mobility.
-Prior to joining UNO, Dr. Li served as dean of the Florida International University (FIU) College of Business and dean of the College of Business at Wright State University (WSU).
-She is a member of CNBC’s Financial Wellness Council; a member of the European Foundation for Management Development (EFMD) Global Network Americas Advisory Board; and a founding member of the International Advisory Council of the Lisbon School of Economics and Management in Portugal.
-She is also a founding member of Women in Business Education.
-Dr. Li holds bachelor and doctoral degrees in finance from Florida State University.
+In 2023, Li became the first and only endowed Chancellor in the University of Nebraska System, carrying the title of the Barbara and Wally Weitz Endowed Chair in Higher Education.
+Since joining UNO, she has focused on positioning the university – and Omaha – as a leader in the state’s workforce development and improve social mobility for all learners.
+As a first-generation student and native of Hong Kong, Dr. Li has a passion for serving learners of all economic backgrounds, and ensures students have the resources and support to graduate as successful professionals.
+Prior to joining UNO, Dr. Li served as dean of the Florida International University (FIU) College of Business.
+Li is a member of the Federal Reserve Bank of Kansas City’s Board of Directors.
+She serves on the United States Strategic Command Consultation Committee.
+She is a member of CNBC’s Global Financial Wellness Advisory Board and a member of the European Foundation for Management Development (EFMD) Global Network Americas Advisory Board.
+She is also a founding member of the International Advisory Council of the Lisbon School of Economics and Management in Portugal and National Sun Yat-Sen University College of Management in Taiwan.
+Dr. Li holds bachelor and doctoral degrees in finance from Florida State University and was awarded a CFA Charterholder in 2002.